amandawang9997/comp4190A1/README.md

 # comp4190A1
-if your using windows, when entering input from stdin, make sure to press ctrl+d in the end \n csp.pdf is the pseudocode
+if your using windows, when entering input from stdin, make sure to press ctrl+d in the end

+csp.pdf is the pseudocode